The Layover Audit Standard

 PDF Metadata Heuristics

 Producer, Creator, CreationDate, and ModificationDate are extracted from every uploaded PDF and surfaced in the Inspector’s review.
-Anachronism patterns — for example, a 2019-dated review whose Producer string reads “iLovePDF 2024” — are flagged for closer scrutiny.
+Anachronism patterns — for example, a 2019-dated HR letter whose Producer string reads “iLovePDF 2024” — are flagged for closer scrutiny.

 04